The Best Meatless Italian-Style Comfort Food: Wild Mushroom Ragu Pasta

 - Deglaze: Increasing the heat to medium-high, pour the dry vermouth into the pot.
 Stir constantly, using a wooden spoon to scrape up any browned bits that may have formed at the bottom of the pot.
 Cook for 3-4 minutes, until the vermouth is almost completely absorbed into the aromatics.

-- Build & simmer the mushroom ragu: Add the porcini-infused stock from Step 3 to the pot, along with the grated parmesan.
+- Build and simmer the mushroom ragu: Add the porcini-infused stock from Step 3 to the pot, along with the grated parmesan.
 Stir to combine.
 Bring the ragu to a boil, then reduce to a simmer.
 Simmer 5-7 minutes, until thickened slightly.
-Stir in the heavy cream & the browned mushrooms from Step 1.
-Taste & adjust seasonings as desired.
+Stir in the heavy cream and the browned mushrooms from Step 1.
+Taste and adjust seasonings as desired.

 - Ingredient Notes:

-- Porcini mushrooms are an Italian mushroom with especially rich & deep umami flavor.
-Dried porcini mushrooms are cost-effective & typically more readily available throughout the year here in the States.
-Look for them in the bulk section or sold in in 1-ounce packages at grocery stores or natural food stores that stock dried mushrooms.
+- Porcini mushrooms are an Italian mushroom with an especially rich and deep umami flavor.
+Dried porcini mushrooms are cost-effective and typically more readily available throughout the year here in the States.
+Look for them in the bulk section or sold in 1-ounce packages at grocery stores or natural food stores that stock dried mushrooms.
 You can also easily purchase dried porcini mushrooms online.

-- Vegetarian &/or vegan mushroom ragu: This wild mushroom ragu recipe is naturally meatless.
+- Vegetarian and/or vegan mushroom ragu: This wild mushroom ragu recipe is naturally meatless.
 For a vegetarian version, omit the parmesan or use your favorite rennet-free parmesan.
-To take it a step further & make it vegan, opt for your favorite non-dairy parmesan & omit the heavy cream or use your favorite non-dairy substitute.
+To take it a step further and make it vegan, opt for your favorite non-dairy parmesan and omit the heavy cream or use your favorite non-dairy substitute.

-- Make-Ahead: Mushroom ragu sauce stores incredibly well – it’s the type of thing that gets even better as it sits & its flavors have the chance to meld together.
+- Make-Ahead: Mushroom ragu sauce stores incredibly well – it’s the type of thing that gets even better as it sits and its flavors have the chance to meld together.
 To store, prep the sauce through Step 6 of Recipe Directions, above.
-Once cooled, transfer to an airtight container & store in the refrigerator for 4-5 days.
-Whip up a batch of mushroom ragu pasta during the week by reheating the wild mushroom ragu sauce in a skillet, & completing the recipe according to Steps 4 + 7-8, above.
+Once cooled, transfer to an airtight container and store in the refrigerator for 4-5 days.
+Whip up a batch of mushroom ragu pasta during the week by reheating the wild mushroom ragu sauce in a skillet, and completing the recipe according to Steps 4 + 7-8, above.

-- Dice 1 medium yellow onion & store in an airtight container in the refrigerator for up to 1 week. (<5 minutes active prep)
+- Dice 1 medium yellow onion and store in an airtight container in the refrigerator for up to 1 week. (<5 minutes active prep)

-- Clean, trim & prep the mushrooms as indicated in the Ingredients List, above.
-Place them in a paper towel-lined bowl & store in the main compartment of your refrigerator for up to 5 days.
+- Clean, trim and prep the mushrooms as indicated in the Ingredients List, above.
+Place them in a paper towel-lined bowl and store in the main compartment of your refrigerator for up to 5 days.
 (10 minutes active prep)